+If you’re researching memory care, you’re likely carrying more than just questions about cost.
 There’s uncertainty, pressure to make the right decision, and often a quiet sense of guilt that comes with even considering a move.

 For many families in the Bolingbrook area, communities like Encore Memory Care at Bolingbrook become part of that research early on, not because you’re ready to decide, but because you’re trying to understand what support actually looks like.
+The question most families ask is simple: Is memory care worth the cost?
+The answer is rarely just financial.

 What Is the Average Cost of Memory Care in Illinois?

-In general, families can expect the average cost of memory care in Illinois to be higher than assisted living because it includes more specialized support.
+Memory care costs in Illinois vary depending on location, level of support, and services provided.
+In general, families can expect the average cost of memory care in Illinois to be around $7,495, as it includes more specialized support.

 According to CareScout, memory care typically costs more than standard assisted living due to the level of supervision and specialized programming required.
+That difference reflects the consistency and structure needed to support someone living with dementia.

 What Are You Actually Paying For?